cucumber/compatibility-kit/README.md

 A small minority of features also have an `.arguments.txt` that specify additional arguments/options that are pertinent to the feature - see `retry` for an example.
 You can adapt these how you see fit - they may or may not line up directly with your CLI options schema.

 There may be some features in the CCK suite that cover functionality that your implementation doesn't have.
-For example, there's one for `retry` which only a subset of Cucumbers support.
+For example, there's one for `retry` which only a subset of Cucumber implementations support.
 You can filter these out of your test until/unless you're ready to support them.

 ### Existing implementations